 When a student is officially enrolled at the school by his/her parent, this implies a full commitment by both the parent and the student towards the school rules and policies.
-Parents must sign the commitment form which is included in the Student/Parent Handbook.
+Parents must sign the Registration Agreement Form for each child enrolled which requires parents to be responsible for the Parent/Student Handbook as well as all School Policies.